tediousjs/node-mssql/README.md

 If you're looking for session store for connect/express, visit [connect-mssql](https://github.com/patriksimek/connect-mssql).

 **Extra features:**
-- Unified interface for multiple MSSQL modules
+- Unified interface for multiple MSSQL drivers
 - Connection pooling with Transactions and Prepared statements
-- Parametrized Stored Procedures in [node-tds](https://github.com/cretz/node-tds) and [Microsoft Driver for Node.js for SQL Server](https://github.com/WindowsAzure/node-sqlserver)
+- Parametrized Stored Procedures for all drivers
 - Serialization of Geography and Geometry CLR types
 - Injects original TDS modules with enhancements and bug fixes
+- Support both Promises and standard callbacks

 At the moment it support three TDS modules:
 - [Tedious](https://github.com/pekim/tedious) by Mike D Pilsbury (pure javascript - windows/osx/linux)